How to Become a Teacher in Washington, D.C.

 Teach for America

 One way in which to become a teacher through alternative routes is the Teach for America program.
-For more than 25 years, Teach for America has helped over 50 thousand people from a variety of backgrounds (career changers, college students, etc.) become inspirational teachers.
+For more than 25 years, Teach for America has helped over 50,000 people from a variety of backgrounds (career changers, college students, etc.) become inspirational teachers.
 Through TFA, candidates will work in a classroom for at least two years in a low-income community.
-All needed information can be found at the official site https://www.teachforamerica.org/

 DC Teaching Fellows

 Additionally, Washington D.C. offers another alternative route through DC Teaching Fellows.
 DC Teaching Fellows is designed specifically for people who do not have prior experience as a licensed teacher.
 The program provides an accelerated path into teaching.
 There are specific requirements for this program that must be met.
-Some of the requirements include the possession of Bachelor's Degree with a cumulative GPA of 2.75 or higher, never having obtained a professional teaching license, being able to legally work in the US, and more.
-To learn more, visit the official site for DC Teaching Fellows: http://tntpteachingfellows.org/dc
+Some of the requirements include the possession of Bachelor's Degree with a cumulative GPA of 2.75 or higher, never having obtained a professional teaching license, being able to legally work in the U.S., and more.

 Prospective teachers in Washington, D.C. who wish to become certified must be able to pass the required Praxis Series exams: Praxis Core Academic Skills for Educators (Core) Tests and Praxis Subject Assessments (formerly the Praxis II tests).